Average Medical Costs of Various Personal Injuries

 Traumatic Brain Injury

 Because traumatic brain injuries vary greatly in severity, like other types of injuries, it is difficult to put a number on the average medical cost of a traumatic brain injury.
 However, the total lifetime cost—lost wages included—of a serious traumatic brain injury runs between $85,000 and $3 million, according to Northwestern.
+See how this affects how much is recovered in brain injury lawsuit settlements.

 Other, Non-Medical Expenses